 I was introduced to knit diaper covers by another knitter on Facebook.

-The writer for www.thinking-about-cloth-diapers.com has written a comprehensive article on different types of diaper covers and has a section on wool diaper cover also known as wool soakers.
-The benefits of a wool diaper cover are absorbency, breathable and anti-bacterial.
+The author of www.thinking-about-cloth-diapers.com wrote a comprehensive article on different types of diaper covers.
+There is a section on wool diaper covers also known as wool soakers.
+The benefits of a wool diaper cover are absorbency, breathability and anti-bacterial.
 It is not only good for winter but summer as well because it helps regulate body temperature.

-The list below contain diapers knitted in various different ways.
+The compilation below contain diapers knitted in various different ways.